pllc_pollak_logo_orange

 The application processes are also quite different.
 The application process for the O-1A visa includes the sponsor and/or applicant filing a form I-129 petition with the USCIS.
 Applicants can expect to wait several months for a decision unless they file by premium processing.
 In such cases, they will receive a response in 15 days.
 Once all requirements have been met, the O1-A visa can be issued for up to three years.

 The EB-1A goes through the same process as other employment green card applications except there is no filing of a labor certification application with the Department of Labor attesting that there are no available U.S. workers with the requirements for the position (PERM).
 Due to delays at the Department of Labor not having to go through this process can save over a year of wait times for the green card.
+This is one of many reasons why working with a seasoned eb1 visa lawyer is essential for individuals aiming for U.S. permanent residency through extraordinary ability.

-It’s always advisable for visa applicants to seek the qualified guidance of immigration attorneys to streamline the process and avoid unnecessary delays.
-If you or a loved one are considering moving to the U.S. permanently or temporarily, call the office of Pollak, PLLC, at (214) 305-22660 or contact us online for an initial consultation.
+If you or a loved one are considering moving to the U.S. permanently or temporarily, Pollak PLLC business immigration lawyer services offer tailored support for professionals, creatives, and entrepreneurs alike.
+Call the office of Pollak PLLC at (214) 305-2266 or contact us online for an initial consultation.

 Related Posts